What is Enterprise Architecture (EA), and Why is it Important?

 Enterprise architecture stakeholders and their concerns

-As Enterprise Architecture aims to describe an organization's complexity, EA’s scope is wide.
-Many organizational roles may be involved in the EA processes, depending on the intended objective.
+As Enterprise Architecture aims to describe an organization's complexity, EA’s scope is vast.
+Depending on the intended objective, many organizational roles may be involved in the EA processes.

 - Enterprise Architects: provides architecture services that transform the operating model to align with the strategy.